Image credit: CEU / Daniel Vegel

 I am an applied economist with research and teaching interests mainly in political economics and public economics.
 Employing formal theoretical modeling and data-driven empirical investigation, my work has appeared in leading academic journals across the quantitative social sciences.

-I teach courses in political economics, public sector economics, and applied econometrics at the Central European University in Vienna, Austria.
+I teach courses in economics for public policy, public sector economics, and cultural economics at the Central European University in Vienna, Austria.
 I offer courses at the undergraduate, masters, and doctoral levels at CEU.
-I am the head of the Department of Public Policy and involved in the administration of the university.
+I have served as the head of the Department of Public Policy and been an elected senior faculty representative on the CEU Senate.

 I am happy to provide letters of recommendation for students who have taken at least one of my elective courses or who I've advised in research.
 Please note that I will only provide letters confidentially and require two weeks' advance notice.